Lorna L. Moser, Ph.D., HSPP

 Antoine Bailliard, Ph.D., OTR/L

-IPS Consultant and Trainer with the Institute for Best Practices.
+Consultant and Trainer with the Institute for Best Practices.
 Antoine is an occupational therapist with experience in inpatient psychiatry at Central Regional Hospital and WakeBrook.
 Antoine provides consultation and training to enhance the functional performance of activities of daily living for community-dwelling adults with SMI.
-Antoine is also Assistant Professor at the Division of Occupational Science and Occupational Therapy in UNC’s School of Medicine.
+Antoine is an Adjunct Professor with UNC and Associate Professor of Occupational Therapy at Duke University.
 He is actively engaged in research to enhance the community integration and functional independence of adults with SMI.
 When not managing the functional disarray of his household with young twins, he’s off playing disc golf, going to concerts, and traveling the world, including his native home of France.

 Jacob Schonberg, BS, CPSS

 Peer Consultant and Trainer with the Institute for Best Practices.
 Jacob has been working in the mental health field since 2008, starting in crisis services and then transitioning to peer support within ACT services.
 Jacob has his own robust recovery journey, including SMI, addiction, and multiple bouts of cancer, and he has felt privileged to spend the last 14 years utilizing that experience with clients on two high fidelity ACT teams.
 He has experience utilizing a variety of wellness and recovery models, including WMR, WRAP, WHAM, and psychiatric advance directives, as well as helping to start one of North Carolina’s first Hearing Voices Network groups.
 Jacob looks forward to being able to share these experiences with other peer specialists and providers.
 In his spare time, Jacob is very involved in his local recovery community and especially enjoys spending time with his partner and children (pets).